MiriamSchnitzerlein/MiriamSchnitzerlein/README.md

 ### Hi, I'm Miriam Schnitzerlein 👋

-- 👩‍💻 I'm currently a PhD student at the chair of Mathematics in Life Sciences at the Friedrich-Alexander-University Erlangen-Nürnberg, Germany.
+- 👩‍💻 I'm currently a PhD student at the chair of Mathematics in Life Sciences at the Friedrich-Alexander-Universität Erlangen-Nürnberg, Germany.
 - 🔭 My current project is about quantifying the sampling behaviour of resident tissue macrophages via image processing.